-I've been playing some old records that I in Grandpa's trunk Beside a wind-up gramophone, a pile of junk And in that dusty I enjoyed a music show Listening to the melodies of years ago
+I've been playing some old records I found in Grandpa's trunk Beside a wind-up gramophone, beneath a of junk And in that attic I enjoyed a music show to the melodies of eighty years ago

 Doo wacka, doo wacka, doo wacka, doo wacka, doo The would play Doo wacka, doo wacka, doo wacka, doo danced the night away

-I long for all the and the days of cabaret Bring back good old melodies of yesterday back those good old melodies of yesterday
+I long for all the magic and the of cabaret Bring back good old melodies of yesterday Bring back those good old of yesterday

-Then he'd talk about the flappers and the way used to dance About the liquor and the ballrooms of romance later in the movies there's dancing everywhere My grandpa said he that he could move like Fred Astaire
+Then he'd talk about the flappers and the way used to dance About the liquor and the ballrooms of romance Then later in the movies dancing everywhere My grandpa said he dreamed that he could move like Astaire

-Oh, doo wacka, doo wacka, doo wacka, doo wacka, doo The would play Doo wacka, doo wacka, doo wacka, doo They'd danced the away
+Oh, doo wacka, doo wacka, doo wacka, doo wacka, doo The band play Doo wacka, doo wacka, doo wacka, doo They'd danced the away

 I long for all the and the days of cabaret Bring those good old melodies of yesterday Bring back good old melodies of yesterday